drush1980/apihub-swaggerhub-onramp/README.md

 This also means that the plugin cannot detect when APIs are deleted from SwaggerHub.
 However, using SwaggerHub's [email notifications](https://support.smartbear.com/swaggerhub/docs/en/get-email-notifications.html) plus automation tooling, it may be possible to create an email-to-webhook bridge to notify the plugin when APIs are deleted.

+## Note about API hub fingerprints

+When creating or importing APIs via the plugin framework, API hub uses the concept of a "fingerprint" to uniquely identify APIs.
+When a plugin source imports API data, the fingerprint provided is used to determine if the API is a new API, or an update to an existing API.
+If you have existing plugin sources configured in your API hub, you will need to ensure the fingerprint is consistent across all plugin sources to avoid duplicate APIs.
+You can use the `Fingerprint` property in the `APIMetadata` struct to define this.
+This implementation uses the API ID from SwaggerHub as the fingerprint.

+> The [built-in plugins](https://docs.cloud.google.com/apigee/docs/apihub/plugins#supported-plugins) for Apigee use the proxy name as the fingerprint.
+To override that behvavior you may use a custom [Curation](https://docs.cloud.google.com/apigee/docs/apihub/curations) flow to set the desired fingerprint.

 ## Prerequisites

 -   A Google Cloud project with billing enabled.